cosmos/sdk-tutorials/academy/2-main-concepts/queries.md

 ## Next up

-You can now continue directly to the [next section](./events.md) if you want to learn about events.
+You can now continue directly to the [next section](./events.md) to learn about events.

 If you prefer to see some code in action and continue with the checkers blockchain, look at the following expandable box.